katiethile/top_ten_anime/README.md

     $ gem install top_ten_anime

+cd into top_ten_anime

 ## Usage

 User starts/enters app
--prints greeting
--gets data from My Anime List website
+1. Greeting is printed out for user to see upon entering
--prints top 10 list of anime of all time (current)
+2. Prints top 10 list of anime of all time (current)

 User decides next action
--user inputs which # of the top 10 list they want more info about -retrieve the anime that user wanted more info about -prints sypnosis data/summary of anime
+1. User inputs which # of the top 10 list they want more info about (1-10)
+2. Retrieve the anime that user wanted more info about
+3. Prints sypnosis data/summary of selected anime
--prints reviews of animes
+4. Prints reviews of selected anime

 User decides next action
--user inputs instructions for next action
+1. User inputs instructions for next action -> Wanting to see any more info on any other any OR exit app
--program exits/ends
+2. Program will list everything from beginning again with all choices, OR exits/ends

 ## Development